RNAcentral/rnacentral-sequence-search/README.md

 #### Manual installation in local environment

-FYI - HMMR3 needs to be comiled with Rosetta2 if running on an Mac M1 Pro Chip.
-[Instructions](https://github.com/EddyRivasLab/hmmer/issues/283#issuecomment-1369792267)
+FYI - use the latest versions of HMMR and infernal if running on Mac with ARM chip (Hmmr3.4 and infernal1.1.5 worked for me)

 1. `git clone https://github.com/RNAcentral/rnacentral-sequence-search.git`
 2. `cd rnacentral-sequence-search`